 First I called the oral surgeon and scheduled a consult, during which I had my entire head x-rayed and I watched a video about all the horrible things that could potentially go wrong after my wisdom teeth had been removed.
 I have back and joint problems that cause pain when I'm in the dentist's chair, as well as "bulbous tooth roots" which would make it difficult and painful to remove the teeth; and so the surgeon decided it would be best for me to split up the extractions into two separate surgeries.
 I scheduled the first, and went on my way.

 I also had a consult with the orthodontist, who performed yet another x-ray of my entire head.
 She said that my teeth were going to be challenging, and that achieving perfection wasn't in the cards for me.
 I didn't care, I just really wanted to be able to eat sandwiches normally again.
 It's tough to bite through anything when your teeth have a giant hole in the front where they're supposed to meet.
-I was also tired of speaking with whistling teeth, like the gopher in Winnie the Pooh.
-Any improvement would be most welcome.
+And I was tired of speaking with whistling teeth; any improvement would be most welcome.
 The orthodontist also mentioned dental surgery as a possibility, mirroring the dentist's words, and she raised concern that my already-receding gums wouldn't be able to handle the use of Invisalign, which was what she thought would be best to address the tongue thrust issue.
 So, we'd have to monitor the situation, and the whole thing might have to be called off at some point if my gums didn't agree with the braces.
 It wasn't heartening news, though everyone involved was determined to try their best.

 Something about this whole situation seemed off, though I couldn't put my finger on it.
 I'd wanted my wisdom teeth to be removed for years, since I'd always associated my teeth becoming crooked with the eruption of my wisdom teeth.
 I'd forgotten about the back wires of the retainer until I gave it some thought, and then it all made sense.
 Braces had straightened my teeth in my childhood, but they hadn't addressed the underlying problems in the structure of my jaw.
 So why would braces be the answer now, especially if they could further damage my gums?